An introduction

 I have also over the year been involved with a number of other layouts, when time permits I will add more details of these as well.

-My current project.
-I am building a Spanish outline layout, initially inspired by some railway photographs my father took during a family holiday in Spain in the mid-1980's (see Spanish RENFE photos page).
+Punta Brava is the name of my current HO (3.5mm/ft) scale Spanish outline layout.
+It was initially inspired during the first COVID lockdown, by some railway photographs my father took during a family holiday in Spain in the mid-1980's (see Spanish RENFE photos page).

-Elements from real locations on the lines from Barcelona to Valencia and Barcelona to Girona have been combined to hopefully give a suitable Spanish look to the layout.
-For instance, the station building is based on the one at Blanes, albeit in mirror image and compressed slightly, and the retaining wall is from Tarragona.
+The layout was intended to depict a small terminus station and freight yard located somewhere on the Catalan coast, near Barcelona, during the late 1980's and early 1990's (Epoch IV & V), with elements taken from real locations along the lines from Barcelona to Valencia and Barcelona to Girona.
+These have been combined to hopefully give a suitable Spanish look to the layout.
+For instance, the station building is based on the one at Blanes, albeit in mirror image and compressed slightly, with the retaining wall being inspired by the one in Tarragona.

 West Sands / Blackhurst